This page is being updated

 Please note that the basis for calculation of the customs value has not changed, even though the field names and codes have changed in connection with the customs declaration reform.
 Transaction price refers to the total amount invoiced for processing or repairs.

-• value of goods added outside the Union (code 1D)
+• value information of the goods:

-Provide the sum total of the following values as the statistical value: the value of the exported goods, the costs of processing operations carried out outside the Union, the value of goods added outside the Union, royalties and licence fees relating to the goods as well as freight and insurance costs from the place of processing to the Finnish border.
+• Provide the sum total of the following values as the statistical value: the value of the exported goods, the costs of processing operations carried out outside the Union, the value of goods added outside the Union, royalties and licence fees relating to the goods, as well as freight and insurance costs from the place of processing to the Finnish border.

 Other things to note